espressif/vscode-esp-idf-extension/README.md

 8. `BuildFlash` - Execute a build followed by a flash command.

 Note that for OpenOCD tasks you need to define `OPENOCD_SCRIPTS` in your system environment variables with openocd scripts folder path.

+## Troubleshooting

+If something is not working please check for any error on one of these:

+1. In Visual Studio Code select menu "View" -> Output -> ESP-IDF (or other related output like SDK Configuration Editor, OpenOCD, Debug Adapter, etc.)
+2. Use the `ESP-IDF: Doctor command` to generate a report of your configuration and it will be copied in your clipboard to paste anywhere.
+3. Check log file which can be obtained from:

+- Windows: `%USERPROFILE%\.vscode\extensions\espressif.esp-idf-extension-VERSION\esp_idf_vsc_ext.log`
+- Linux & MacOSX: `$HOME/.vscode/extensions/espressif.esp-idf-extension-VERSION/esp_idf_vsc_ext.log`

+4. In Visual Studio Code, select menu "Help" -> `Toggle Developer Tools` and copy any error in the Console tab related to this extension.

+If there is any Python package error, please try to reinstall the required python packages with the **ESP-IDF: Install ESP-IDF Python Packages** command.

+If the user can't resolve the error, please search in the [github repository issues](http://github.com/espressif/vscode-esp-idf-extension/issues) for existing errors or open a new issue [here](https://github.com/espressif/vscode-esp-idf-extension/issues/new/choose).

 ## Code of Conduct